Wubuntu88/UdacityRobotics-map-my-world/README.md

 ### Project Structure
 Here is the project structure as listed in the project requirements:
 ```
-.Project2                          # Go Chase It Project
+.UdacityRobotics-myrobot                         # Go Chase It Project
 ├── my_robot                       # my_robot package
 │   ├── launch                     # launch folder for launch files
 │   │   ├── robot_description.launch